 Deep Work by Cal Newport

-Let’s say, you’re running three or four businesses at the same time, and you’re the only one who makes all the decisions.
+Let’s say you’re running three or four businesses at the same time, and you’re the one making all the decisions.

-Now, let’s say, you’re only running one business where you’re giving your 100% rather than dividing your attention to multiple businesses.
+Now, let’s say you’re only running one business where you’re giving 100% of your attention instead of dividing it among multiple ventures.

-So tell me, which one will give you a better understanding of business, less stress, better sleep, and more time to do more things?
+So tell me, which one will give you a better understanding of business, less stress, better sleep, and more time to focus on other things?

-Cal Newport talks about how these days people are more focused on multi-tasking rather than focusing on one task, doing one task at one time requires focus, and these days, people lack that focus.
+Cal Newport talks about how people today are more focused on multitasking instead of focusing on one task at a time.
+Doing one task at a time requires real focus, and that’s something most people lack these days.

-It’s a book about deep work and how you can achieve the impossible by focusing on the most important task rather than doing everything at the same time.
+The book Deep Work is about how you can achieve the impossible by focusing on the most important task rather than trying to do everything at the same time.

 Deep Work Summary